Guardians expect rowdy fans for Yanks playoff matchup - NewsBreak

 Cleveland will be missing right-handed reliever Nick Sandlin, who strained his pitching shoulder during the 10th inning of Saturday’s 15-inning win.
 The Guardians also plan to add right-hander Aaron Civale and rookie Cody Morris and drop left-hander Kirk McCarty.

 New York intends to have only 12 pitchers on its 26-man roster because of the unusual schedule, which has off days after both Games 1 and 2.
-Complicating matters, rain is forecast for Thursday.
+Rain is forecast for Thursday.

 Matt Carpenter, sidelined since Aug.
 8 by a broken left foot, took batting practice and appears likely to be added for New York.
 Boone said he was concerned about DJ LeMahieu’s ability to swing freely because of a toe injury and was unclear whether the 2020 AL batting champion will be active.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.